klich3/960/README.md

 Simply run `npm i 960 --save-dev` or directly from git `npm i https://github.com/klich3/960`

+Need last version, no problem run this command for this: `npm i 960.css@latest`

 In your Vue3 project just add import line in file `main.js`

 ```javascript